 Cromwell has, and complies with, a valuation policy for the Trust.
 Amongst other things the policy provides that:

 The Properties will be independently valued each year.
-The next independent valuation of ATO Dandenong should occur at Practical Completion, which is expected in September 2015 whilst Rand Distribution Centre and the South Melbourne assets will be independently valued at June 2015;
+The next independent valuation of ATO Dandenong should occur at Practical Completion, which is expected in September 2015, Rand Distribution Centre and South Melbourne will be independently valued at June 2015;

 All valuations are to be carried out by appropriately qualified valuers, independent of Cromwell, who are registered in Victoria and have a minimum of 5 years relevant experience;